The Pascommuck Conservation Trust

 Memorial benches available at various sites to honor loved ones or promote a business and support PCT

-June 3, 2023 by Michael Caron
+January 17, 2026 by Michael Caron

 Pascommuck Conservation Trust has a number of beautiful site settings for memorial benches.
-We want to add to the welcome our conservation areas offer visitors as we look forward to 2023 and celebrating 41 years of conservation.
+We want to add to the welcome our conservation areas offer visitors as we look forward to 2024 and celebrating 42 years of conservation.

 Your dedicated donation will purchase a sturdy bench ($1700 minimum), chair ($900 minimum), or plaque on an existing bench ($500 minimum).
 A plaque will honor your loved one, promote a business, or quote a favorite nature poem.
 Your gift will add to our Stewardship Endowment to maintain and enhance these treasured retreats.